 Transfers of scores will be processed whether or not you pass the NAPLEX exam.
 You must purchase a new transfer request if you retake the exam and wish to transfer your score again.

 The duration of score transfer validity differs from location to location.
 All 50 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands allow NAPLEX score transfers.
-However, it is advisable to contact individual state boards of pharmacy for additional information (e.g., current board fees, updated participation information).
+However, it is advisable to contact individual state boards of pharmacy for additional information (e.g., current board fees, and updated participation information).

 Frequently Asked Questions (FAQs)